 Company administration is another formal insolvency procedure whereby jobs may be saved, but this depends on the circumstances of each case.
 Any employees who aren’t made redundant during the initial 14 days of administration become ‘preferential’ creditors if they’re made redundant at a later date, and stand a greater chance of receiving their money.

 Real Business Rescue can provide further guidance on your employees’ rights if your company becomes insolvent.
-We operate from 76 offices around the country, and are able to offer free same-day consultations to quickly identify your requirements.
+We operate from over 100 offices around the country, and are able to offer free same-day consultations to quickly identify your requirements.

 Further Reading on My company is insolvent – what happens to my staff?

 Real Business Rescue are here to help

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.

 - Supported 25,000+ Directors

 We provide free confidential advice with absolutely no obligation.